- Diode pumped solid state design

 - For PL2210 series laser with –SH, -SH/TH, -SH/FH or -SH/TH/FH option.
 Outputs are not simultaneous.

 - For PL2210 series laser with –TH, -SH/TH or -SH/TH/FH option.
 Outputs are not simultaneous.

 - For PL2210 series laser with -SH/FH or -SH/TH/FH option.
 Outputs are not simultaneous.

 - Averaged from pulses, emitted during 30 sec time interval.

 - Optional 80 or 22 ps ± 10% duration.
 Pulse energy specifications may differ from indicated here.

-- With respect to optical pulse. <10 ps rms jitter is provided with PRETRIG standard feature.
+- With respect to optical pulse. <10 ps rms jitter is provided optionally with PRETRIG feature.